Parkdale Methodist Church

-The Parkdale Methodist Church is a historic church on S. Church Street in Parkdale, Arkansas.
+The Parkdale Methodist Church is a historic church building on S. Church Street in Parkdale, Arkansas.
 Built out of rubble-faced and smooth concrete blocks that were shaped on site in 1926, it is an architecturally distinctive Plain-Traditional building with Classical Revival elements.
 The walls are lined with stained glass windows, and the entry is made through a recessed porch supported by Tuscan columns.

 The church was listed on the National Register of Historic Places in 2007.
+The congregation was closed by the Arkansas Annual Conference of the United Methodist Church in August 2023 and the building sold, along with its parsonage, for $40,000.